 Upon document approval and induction completion, the roles will be applied to your worker’s profile and contractor cards issued.
 The contractor card will be sent to the worker’s nominated address, and this could be your business’s address.
 Please ensure that all workers receive their card prior to commencing work at site.

 It’s important that you keep worker’s details up to date, and you’ll be emailed about expiring documents and information to stay compliant.
-You may also elect to invite your workers to the Transgrid Worker Portal, which allows them to manage their own profile.
-Visit the Worker Portal page for more information.
+Workers can also update their own details using the Workforce Mobile Application, which allows them to manage their own profile.
+Visit the Workforce by Avetta Mobile App page for more information.

 FAQ’s